Shaukataliii/atomic-habits-lessons/README.md

 ### 16. One of the tips to stick to habits for a long time is to pick a task (habit) with manageable difficulty.

 ### 17. We humans experience peak motivation for a task that is on the edge of our current abilities. i.e not too hard nor too difficult.

+### 18. Variety if crucial in order to stay in the flow of work.
+If the tasks at hand are too eays, you'll get bored and if they're too hard, you'll lose motivation.